Best Wireless Guitar System for Unplugged Playing Freedom

 Frequency Allocation and Interference

-You also have to consider other radio emitting devices that may introduce interference to your system, this includes TV, microwave ovens, radio communication devices and more.
-To help with this, some wireless systems can scan the frequencies and use ones with the least interference.
+You also have to consider other radio-emitting devices that may introduce interference to your system; this includes TVs, microwave ovens, radio communication devices, and more.
+To help with this, some guitar wireless systems can scan the frequencies and use the ones with the least interference.

 Range/Distance